Saket-Upadhyay/learn-llvm-passes/README.md

-# learn-llvm-passes
+# Learn LLVM Passes
-A bunch elementary LLVM passes.
+A bunch of elementary LLVM passes.